LBGC-CFB/SpliceLauncher/README.md

 ---

 SpliceLauncher is a pipeline tool to study the alternative splicing.
-The pipeline works in two step:
+The pipeline works in three steps:
+* generate data files used after (B step in diagram)
-* get a read count matrix from fastq files, aka RNAseq pipeline.
+* get a read count matrix from fastq files, aka RNAseq pipeline (A step in diagram).
-* run SpliceLauncher from a read count matrix.
+* run SpliceLauncher from a read count matrix (C step and furthermore).

 ![SpliceLauncher](https://github.com/raphaelleman/SpliceLauncher/blob/master/refData/Figure1.png)